brntbeer/motivationaltext/README.md

 #Motivational Text!

 ##Texting?
 Why
-This app was starting in leu of me receiving a motivational text one morning by [Jarod Luebbert](http://github.com/jarodl) wishing me a great day.
+This app was starting in lieu of me receiving a motivational text one morning by [Jarod Luebbert](http://github.com/jarodl) wishing me a great day.
 So, hell...Why not all of us?